With more schools expected to become academies, improving the conversion process is essential to being able to deliver for them

 We have replaced the existing concerns technology with RECAST (Record Concerns and Support for Trusts) to meet the needs of users who record and manage this information and those who report on it.

-Over 1,200 cases have been recorded since the service went into public beta in February 2023 (just under a year ago).
-RECAST has now been handed over to DfE service support and is being continuously improved.
+With well over 1,000 cases recorded annually since the service went into public beta, RECAST has been handed over to DfE service support and is being continuously improved.

 iii) Find information about academies and trusts